Planning Your Trip

 - Tetanus/diphtheria – International Students: documentation of at least three tetanus and diphtheria vaccinations, the third given within 10 years of the first day of the start of classes.

 If you do NOT bring this form showing all the required immunizations, you will be required to get the immunizations at the McKinley Health Center for a charge.
-All international students must have a tuberculosis test at the University of Illinois.
+All international students must have a tuberculosis screening at the University of Illinois.
 The tuberculosis (“TB”) test is done at the McKinley Health Center for a fee.

 Do I Need Health Insurance?